Julio César Chávez Jr.: Chavez Jr vs. Cazares

 He was scheduled to face Mario Abel Cazares on 25 September 2020, with the bout serving as part of the undercard for an exhibition match between Chávez' father and former four-weight world champion Jorge Arce.
 Chavez lost the fight via technical decision, after he was pulled out of the fight in the sixth round, due to a bad cut from an alleged headbutt from Cazares.

 Chavez Jr vs. Minda

 In his next fight, on 27 November 2020, Chávez Jr faced Jeyson Minda.
 Chávez Jr dropped Minda in the second, third and fourth round.
 The last knockdown prompted Minda's corner to stop the fight early, and earn Chávez Jr a TKO win.

 Chavez Jr vs. Silva

 In March 2021, it was announced that Chávez Jr would face former UFC Middleweight Champion Anderson Silva on 19 June 2021.
 Chávez Jr missed the contractual weight of 182 lbs. after weighing in at 184.4 lbs. and forfeited $100,000 of his purse to Silva.
-Chavez Jr lost the fight via split decision, being outstruck throughout the fight.
+Despite the massive difference in experience in records of 52–5–1 (34 KOs) to Silva's 1–1 (1 KO) in boxing, Chavez Jr lost the fight via split decision, being outstruck throughout the fight.

+Cruiserweight

+Chavez Jr vs. Hall

+Chávez Jr was scheduled to face former UFC title contender Darren Till, on the Jake Paul vs. Mike Tyson card on 20 July 2024 in a six round cruiserweight bout.
+However, due to Mike Tyson having an ulcer flareup, the event was postponed and took place on 15 November 2024.

+A separate event took place on 20 July 2024 at the Jake Paul vs. Mike Perry card and Chávez Jr faced former UFC fighter Uriah Hall.
+Chávez Jr won the bout by unanimous decision.

+Chavez Jr vs. Paul

+Chávez Jr. lost a ten-round unanimous decision to American influencer-turned-boxer Jake Paul on 29 June 2025 at cruiserweight in Anaheim, California, with scorecards of 99–91, 98–92 and 97–93.